openthings/znet/README.md

-# znet
+# znet - NaaS, Network as a Services based on Dockers.
 This project is developing!

-NaaS, Dockers of usefull Network as a Services.

 To help build a proxy/vpn quickly using docker.

 ## 0.xxxx, base docker.
 * alpine
 * ubuntu